ojask12/Mini-Projects-Graphics.h/README.txt

 # Sudoku-Solver-
-Copy file ss.h to the path given in path.txt .
+Copy file sudoku.h to the path given in path.txt .
 Run sudogrid.cpp on turbo c++.